gr4vy/gr4vy-openapi/docs/documentation/flow.md

-# Hosted UI integration & API calls
+# Card Form vs Checkout integration details

 The following is an example of how the hosted UI will be used by customers.